KDesp73/Cli-Kit/Documentation.md

 # Documentation

-> Everything in this library is under the `CliKit` namespace
+> Everything in this library is under the `TuiKit` namespace

 ## `menu` Method